 Visit Kuranda, the village in the rainforest

 Kuranda is located high in the hills above Cairns.
-From Palm Cove, it's a 30 minute drive to the Kuranda Scenic Railway (if you don't have a car, tour operators will arrange pick-ups from Palm Cove) and from there you'll board a charming train that will weave you through the natural beauty of the rainforest with a stop at the village of Kuranda.
-There is plenty to do here – visit The Australian Butterfly Sanctuary, the largest butterfly flight aviary in the southern hemisphere – and don't miss the Kuranda Heritage Market, open every day from 9.30am to 3.30pm with stalls offering a wide range of locally-produced souvenirs, arts and crafts, jewellery, gemstones and clothing.
+From Palm Cove, it's a 30-minute drive to the Kuranda Scenic Railway (if you don't have a car, tour operators will arrange pick-ups from Palm Cove) and from there you'll board a charming train that will weave you through the rainforest with a stop at the village of Kuranda.
+There is plenty to do here – visit the Australian Butterfly Sanctuary, the largest butterfly flight aviary in the southern hemisphere – and don't miss the Kuranda Heritage Market, open every day with stalls offering a wide range of locally-produced souvenirs.
+Marvel at the lush forest from above with a Skyrail cablecar journey.
 Catch the train back down and enjoy views of the gorgeous landscape along the way.